GoogleChrome/web.dev/src/site/content/en/blog/bfcache/index.md

 ### Do not serve pages with `Cache-control: no-store`

-`Cache-control: no-store` is an HTTP header web servers can set on responses to ensure the response is not stored in any cache.
-When this is set on the page itself (as opposed to any subresource), this means that page will not be included the bfcache.
-There is [a proposal to change this](https://bugs.chromium.org/p/chromium/issues/detail?id=1228611) but at present any pages sending this are ineligible to use the bfcache.
+`Cache-Control: no-store` is an HTTP header web servers can set on responses that instructs the browser not to store the response in any cache.
+When this is set on the page itself (as opposed to any subresource), it means that page will not be eligible for bfcache.
+There is [a proposal to change this behavior](https://github.com/fergald/explainer-bfcache-ccns/blob/main/README.md) but at present any pages using `Cache-control: no-store` are not eligible for bfcache.

 For sites that simply want to ensure an up-to-date page is used each time, using `Cache-Control: no-cache` or `Cache-Control: max-age=0` prevents the page being used without being revalidated but, unlike `Cache-control: no-store`, still allows the bfcache to be used.
 For bfcache navigations a page refresh may not be expected or desirable for the user.